dlorpen/daveblog/content/publish/20221103 Publishing using git.md

 ```

 Finally I was able to push to the server and now I build and deploy with a single `git push server` command :) I think it's pretty neat if I do say so myself :)

+## Caveats

+There are of course some things to watch out for.
+The script as written will do a build and deploy if _any_ branch is pushed to the server.
+This isn't a big deal for me, but it might be better to use a different hook to to verify which branch was pushed before building if that's critical...